Of all the gin pages on all the sites in all the web you walked into mine

 This is the rum that allegedly was used to pickle Admiral Horatio Nelson on the journey from Trafalgar to Gibraltar, in the same manner that Napoleon is said to have been pickled in brandy.
 Sailors found a way to drain some of the rum and so it gained the nickname of Nelson’s Blood.

-The English navy first introduced rum to the service in the West Indies but considering the quantities crews were often a gang of drunkards.
+The English navy first introduced rum to the service in the West Indies but considering the quantities issued sailors were often a crew of drunkards.
 In 1740 Admiral Edward Vernon, known as Old Grogram, diluted the rum with water which became known as ‘grog’.

 For taxation purposes rum is defined as a spirit distilled from the fermented juice of sugar cane, sugar cane syrup, sugar cane molasses or other sugar cane by-products at less than 95% alcohol by volume, having the taste, aroma and characteristics generally attributed to rum and bottled at not less than 40% alcohol by volume.